gyongyver-droid/DataEngineering/Term1/Documentation.md

 The layer stores the data as a warehouse.
 The date is extracted from the operational laer, transformed in the necessary cases and loaded into this layes by a stored procedure.
 ##### Event & trigger
 I also created an event, which can be scheduled and calls the mentioned stored procedure to build the analytical layer.
+Furthermore, I implemented a trigger, which inserts the relevant new rows into the analytical layer when there is a new role inserted into the role table.
+However, the trigger is not tested properly due to errors in insereting into the roles table.

 #### Dimensions